aws-samples/ecs-blue-green-deployment/README.md

 **During Review stage**
 The pipeline offers manual "Review" button so that the approver can review code and Approve new release.
-Providing approvals at this stage will trigger the Lambda function (blue_green_flip.py) which swaps the Green TG to Live traffic.
-You can checkout sample app to see new release change.
-You can also determine by reviewing ALB TG Tags.
-Blue TG IsProduction tag will say as False and Green TG will say True.
-If there are any issues with Production traffic, you can easily revert back to previous version by clicking "Review" button and Approving the change. blue_green_flip.py has the following logic scripted
+Providing approvals at this stage will trigger the Lambda function (blue_green_flip.py) which swaps the Green Target Group to Live traffic.
+You can checkout sample app to see new release change. blue_green_flip.py has the following logic scripted

    1. Read Job Data from input json
    2. Read Job ID from input json
    3. Get parameters from input json
    4. Get Load balancer name from parameters
-   5. Identify the TargetGroup running on this Load Balancer at port 80 and port 8080.Swap them.
+   5. Identify the TargetGroup running on this Load Balancer at port 80 and port 8080.
+Perform the TargetGroup Swap.
 Also swap the values of "IsProduction" tags.
    6. Send success or failure to CodePipeline

 ## Cleanup
-First delete ecs-cluster CloudFormation stack, this will also delete both ECS services (BlueService and GreenService) and LoadBalancer CloudFormation stacks.
+First delete ecs-cluster CloudFormation stack, this will delete both ECS services (BlueService and GreenService) and LoadBalancer stacks.
 Next delete the parent stack.
 This should delete all the resources that were created for this exercise